prebid/prebid-server-java/docs/config-app.md

 - `admin-endpoints.collected-metrics.path` - the server context path where the endpoint will be accessible.
 - `admin-endpoints.collected-metrics.on-application-port` - when equals to `false` endpoint will be bound to `admin.port`.
 - `admin-endpoints.collected-metrics.protected` - when equals to `true` endpoint will be protected by basic authentication configured in `admin-endpoints.credentials`

+- `admin-endpoints.logging-changelevel.enabled` - if equals to `true` the endpoint will be available.
+- `admin-endpoints.logging-changelevel.path` - the server context path where the endpoint will be accessible
+- `admin-endpoints.logging-changelevel.on-application-port` - when equals to `false` endpoint will be bound to `admin.port`.
+- `admin-endpoints.logging-changelevel.protected` - when equals to `true` endpoint will be protected by basic authentication configured in `admin-endpoints.credentials`

 - `admin-endpoints.credentials` - user and password for access to admin endpoints if `admin-endpoints.[NAME].protected` is true`.